-Advised OJSC International Bank of Azerbaijan on the restructuring of approximately US$3.4 billion of its financial indebtedness, which was exchanged for US$2.27 billion in new direct sovereign obligations issued by the Ministry of Finance of the Republic of Azerbaijan, and US$1 billion in new debt securities issued by OJSC International Bank of Azerbaijan.
+Advised OJSC International Bank of Azerbaijan on the restructuring of approximately U.S.$3.4 billion of its financial indebtedness by way of an exchange for U.S.$2.27 billion in new direct sovereign obligations issued by the Ministry of Finance of the Republic of Azerbaijan and U.S.$1 billion in new debt securities issued by OJSC International Bank of Azerbaijan.

-Represented Ukreximbank and Oschadbank, both state-owned Ukranian financial institutions, on the successful reprofiling of their US$2.7billion international capital markets indebtedness.
+Advised Ukreximbank and Oschadbank, both state-owned Ukrainian financial institutions, on the reprofiling of their then outstanding U.S.$2.7 billion in aggregate of international capital markets indebtedness.

 Advised Nord Stream AG, the Switzerland-based owner and operator of offshore gas pipelines between Russia and Germany, on its investment-grade €628 million senior secured notes by way of indirect issuance structure, refinancing certain bank facilities under its multi-source financing platform.